schnudeldudel/ets2_livestreams/README.md

 # ets2_livestreams
 My personal ETS2 livestreams.sii file.
-Mostly German radio stations ... some of the also broadcast terrestrial, some web-only.
+Mostly German radio stations ... some of them also broadcast terrestrial - some others are web-only.

 Have fun.